danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 <div class="section exercise" markdown="true">
 ## Exercise in class
-You can also try to type/copy the above code into your own sketch, where it will return the number 9 as the output because this is the result of the sum of the values 4, 3 and 2.
+You can also try to type/copy the above code into your own sketch, where it will return the number 9 as the output in the web console because this is the result of the sum of the values 4, 3 and 2.
 These values called "%argument%" that are passed to the function (i.e. `sum()`).
 In the example, the parameters as variables a, b and c equals to the actual values 4, 3 and 2 as arguments, but the value of the variables can be changed.
 The function "sum" can be reused if you pass on other arguments/values to it, as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
 You can try to come up with your own functions and arguments.
 </div>

 ## %Transform%